+On April 15, 2019, the Company sold \$80.0 million in aggregate principal amount of 4.500% Convertible Senior Notes due 2024.
+The 2024 Notes were issued pursuant to an indenture, dated April 15, 2019, between the Company and The Bank of New York Mellon Trust Company, N.A., as Trustee (the "2024 Indenture").
+The 2024 Notes paid interest at a rate equal to 4.500% per year, payable semiannually in arrears on April 15 and October 15 of each year, beginning October 15, 2019.
+Interest accrued on the 2024 Notes from the last date to which interest has been paid or duly provided for or, if no interest has been paid or duly provided for, from April 15, 2019.
+Unless earlier converted, redeemed or repurchased, the 2024 Notes were to mature on April 15, 2024.

 On February 10, 2020, the Company sold \$120.0 million in aggregate principal amount of 2.875% Convertible Senior Notes due 2026.
-The 2026 Notes were issued pursuant to an indenture, dated February 10, 2020 (the "2026 Indenture"), between the Company and The Bank of New York Mellon Trust Company, N.A., as Trustee.
+The 2026 Notes were issued pursuant to an indenture, dated February 10, 2020, between the Company and The Bank of New York Mellon Trust Company, N.A., as Trustee (the "2026 Indenture").
 The 2026 Notes pay interest at a rate equal to 2.875% per year, payable semiannually in arrears on April 15 and October 15 of each year, beginning October 15, 2020.
 Interest accrues on the 2026 Notes from the last date to which interest has been paid or duly provided for or, if no interest has been paid or duly provided for, from February 10, 2020.
 Unless earlier converted, redeemed or repurchased, the 2026 Notes mature on April 15, 2026.

-On April 15, 2019, the Company sold \$80.0 million in aggregate principal amount of 4.500% Convertible Senior Notes due 2024.
-The 2024 Notes were issued pursuant to an indenture, dated April 15, 2019, between the Company and The Bank of New York Mellon Trust Company, N.A., as Trustee (the "2024 Indenture" and, together with the 2026 Indenture and the 2027 Indenture, the "Indentures").
-The 2024 Notes pay interest at a rate equal to 4.500% per year, payable semiannually in arrears on April 15 and October 15 of each year, beginning October 15, 2019.
-Interest accrues on the 2024 Notes from the last date to which interest has been paid or duly provided for or, if no interest has been paid or duly provided for, from April 15, 2019.
-Unless earlier converted, redeemed or repurchased, the 2024 Notes mature on April 15, 2024.

 The Company used approximately \$66.3 million (excluding cash payments relating to accrued interest and fractional shares) from its sale of the 2026 Notes and issued 772,423 shares of common stock at \$32.43 per share out of treasury stock with an average cost basis of \$3.37 per share to repurchase approximately \$66.3 million in aggregate principal amount of the 2024 Notes through individually negotiated transactions.
 Of the total price paid for the 2024 Notes, \$59.0 million was allocated to the 2024 Notes settlement, \$30.8 million was allocated to equity, and \$1.0 million was used to pay off accrued interest on the 2024 Notes.
 The consideration transferred was allocated to the liability and equity components of the 2024 Notes using the equivalent rate that reflected the borrowing rate for a similar non-convertible debt instrument immediately prior to settlement.
-The transaction resulted in a loss on settlement of convertible notes of \$8.1 million, which is recorded as a loss on extinguishment of debt in the

-Company's consolidated statements of operations.
+The transaction resulted in a loss on settlement of convertible notes of \$8.1 million, which is recorded as a loss on extinguishment of debt in the Company's consolidated statements of operations.
 The loss represents the difference between (i) the fair value of the liability component and (ii) the sum of the carrying value of the debt component and any unamortized debt issuance costs at the time of settlement.